I am available for presentations on topics related to:

 March 12, 2010: Co-facilitated workshop on movement and gender at True Colors.
 (LGBT Youth conference in CT)

 April 14, 2009: Presentation on transgender youth for True Colors mentor training.

-In the fall of 2017, I hope to again present my two-day workshop, Transgender Teens and Adults: Evaluation, Transition and Family Therapy, for the UConn School of Social Work STEP continuing education program at the new downtown Hartford campus.
+In October (date TBD) I will again present my two-day workshop, Transgender Teens and Adults: Evaluation, Transition and Family Therapy, for the UConn School of Social Work STEP continuing education program at the new downtown Hartford campus.

 Day 1 will focus

 on evaluation and referral for medical transition.
 Day 2 will focus on family

 Day 1: At the start of the first day you will learn about a range of transgender identities, including non-binary identities, and the distinction between gender identity and sexual orientation.
 I will present the components of a comprehensive evaluation of gender identity.
 The afternoon will be dedicated to learning about the World Professional Association for Transgender Health (WPATH) Standards of Care and the process of writing a referral letter for hormone treatment or surgery.
 At the end of the day we will look at challenges workshop participants have experienced with their transgender clients.